 Young athletes should take at least one or two days off per week from their sport to allow for adequate rest and recovery.
 The American Academy of Pediatrics recommends avoiding specialization until late adolescence.
 Specializing at the age of 15 or 16 can decrease the risk of injury, delayed development, stress, and burnout.
 One way to manage the amount of activity for children is to allow them to participate in fewer hours in sports per week than their age.
 For example, a 10-year-old should take part in less than 10 hours per week in sports.
 Keeping track of your child's activity volume can reduce the risk of overuse injuries and keep kids active for longer.

+Looking for Physical therapy performance in LA and Santa Monica?
 At Maven, we work with young athletes to give them a great physical foundation to move from, no matter what their sport is.
 We do preventative performance therapy, return to sport testing and physical therapy for all youth athletes at all levels of the game.
-To learn more about keeping your child active and healthy while preventing injuries, call to book an appointment to help reach their performance goals.
+To learn more about keeping your child active and healthy while preventing injuries, call to book an appointment or to help reach their performance goals.